conjurinc/conjur-asset-dsl2/README.md

 * Simplified (relative to the older Ruby DSL)
 * Safe to execute in any environment

-The DSL basically supports 3 capabilities.
+The DSL basically supports the following high-level capabilities.
 Each one is idempotent (it can be run repeatedly without harmful-side effects):

 * **Create** new records, such as Role, User, and Webservice
+* **Ownership** assignment.
 * **Members** of roles.
 This basic concept covers everything from group members to adding abstract roles.
 * **Permissions** on resources.
 Each permission ("transaction" in RBAC parlance) consists of a role, a privilege, and a resource.